At the end of this unit, students will be able to:

 See http://www.thespiritwiki.com/index.php/Ideology

 Incidentally, the same sort of argument is made when we consider the use of resources in production.
-Factories, for example, often release a lot of dangerous and toxic chemicals into the environment as a result of their production process.
-This release of toxins by corporations is a major cost society.
-The most obvious of the costs is the cleanup (when required) and medical costs that are often born by individual citizens and or governments when people get sick and die because of toxic effluents.
-I know where I live, I have to pay a per-bag fee for the garbage I dump into the environment but historically corporations dump for free and off load the cost onto private citizens.
+Factories; for example, often release a lot of dangerous and toxic chemicals into the environment as a result of their production process.
+This release of toxins by corporations is a major cost to society.
+The most obvious of the costs is the cleanup (when required) and medical costs that are often born by individual citizens and/or governments when people get sick and die because of toxic effluents.
+I know where I live, I have to pay a per-bag fee for the garbage I dump into the environment, but historically, corporations dump for free and offload the cost onto private citizens.
 It is great for them because it allows them to pad their bottom lines, but they are really just offloading the costs.

 See for example this Mayo Clinic report on the causes of women’s depression http://www.mayoclinic.com/health/depression/MH00035.
-Ignore the biologial factors and focus on the social factors identified at the bottom of the article.
+Ignore the biological factors and focus on the social factors identified at the bottom of the article.

 See for example the recent 2008 apology by Stephen Harper to the natives of Canada for their horrid treatment in the residential schools of this nation. http://www.thestar.com/News/Canada/article/441820